NVIDIA/nvbmc-docs/security/spdm-solution.md

     	- If the Requester does not receive a response within T1 or T2 time accordingly, the Requester may retry a request message.
     	- Retry of a request message shall be a complete retransmission of the original SPDM request message.

 3. Fresh measurement will be taken on first boot or every boot of the BMC.
+This feature can be turned off in the configuration.

-4. BMC would be SPDM v1.1 compliant and the following messages needs to be implemented.
+4. The BMC will be SPDM v1.1 compliant and the following messages need to be implemented.
    - GET_CAPABILITIES / CAPABILITIES,
    - NEGOTIATE_ALGORITHMS / ALGORITHMS,
    - GET_DIGEST / DIGEST,